Oct10calendar icon

 Comments are moderated

 We encourage comments on articles and genuinely enjoy hearing from our visitors.
-However, please note that all comments are moderated and and will not immediately appear after you click SEND - so it is not a bug in the system that your comment isn't immediately visible.
+However, because of spam, please note that all comments are moderated and and will not immediately appear after you click SEND - so it is not a bug in the system that your comment isn't immediately visible.

 Only after Rugged Weeds has reviewed a comment will it be published, should we choose to do so.
 We reserve the right to not publish comments if they may negatively affect other visitors' experience to this site or understanding of the topic at hand.
 Thank you.